 In cryptography, a trusted third party (TTP) is an entity which facilitates interactions between two parties who both trust the third party; The Third Party reviews all critical transaction communications between the parties, based on the ease of creating fraudulent digital content.
 In TTP models, the relying parties use this trust to secure their own interactions.

-- 2,068,300 all-time users
+- 3,342,997 all-time readers

 - 11 Amazing Examples of Disruptive Technology